eBay/akutan/docs/kafka.md

     like CRC32C (earlier versions of Kafka used IEEE CRC) and "exactly-once" semantics.

-For Beam, this protocol decision has significantly harmed our ability to access the latest Kafka features from multiple languages and to debug correctness and performance issues.
+For Akutan, this protocol decision has significantly harmed our ability to access the latest Kafka features from multiple languages and to debug correctness and performance issues.